Important: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 For the launch method, select SSH or JNLP.

-- Windows agents can be launched using SSH or JNLP.
-For Windows agents, if the launch method is SSH then check Pre-Install SSH in Windows Slave or image needs to be custom-prepared with an SSH server pre-installed.
+- For Windows agents, if the launch method is SSH then check Pre-Install SSH in Windows Agent or image needs to be custom-prepared with an SSH server pre-installed.

-We recommend to use SSH rather than JNLP, for you need less init codes and get much clearer logs.
+We recommend to use SSH rather than connecting it to the controller, it's simpler to setup and get much clearer logs.

-When using the JNLP launch option, ensure the following:
+When using the Inbound agent launch option, ensure the following:

 - Jenkins URL (Manage Jenkins -> Configure System -> Jenkins Location)